Testosterone Replacement Therapy and Heart Attacks

 Many people associate it with massive, vein covered bodybuilders who abuse steroids.

 These huge men look like they are about to have a heart attack or stroke at any minute.

-On top of this, with occasional news reports on bodybuilders who abuse steroids and die young from heart issues, you can see why people might think that testosterone increases the risk of cardiovascular issues.
+On top of this, with occasional news reports on bodybuilders who abuse steroids and die young from heart issues, you can see why people associate testosterone with the risk of cardiovascular issues.

-In this article we will look at the research, discuss what increases your risk of heart attacks and strokes, and consider how a well designed TRT program can actually reduce your risk of heart attacks and strokes.
+In this article we will look at the research, discuss what increases your risk of heart attacks and strokes, and consider how a well-designed TRT program may help to reduce your risk of heart attacks and strokes.